gerardabello/colossal/README.md

 4. Only tested on one mobile browser (Mobile Safari on iOS).
 5. Presents a non-informative dialog to the user on every attempt to play a note on iOS.
-6. The note that plauys on iOS sounds awful and nothing like a sinewave sound.
+6. The note that plays on iOS sounds awful and nothing like a sinewave sound.
 7. Does not yet attempt to respond to touch events, so does not play chords using multi-touch.